Basaron/BLC_Auto_Light_Guide/README.md

 **Adding/removing more Sensor and LED**
 The automated light guide is scalable with minor changes in the source code.
+Please remember the sensor must be added to the database aswell.
 First, add/remove the friendly name to the configuration.yaml file, in order to access it in the code.

 Then, the device has to bee added manually in BLC_main.py like the following: